 The Metal Sounds website, home of the Spacedrum® obviously sells the full range of instruments.
 If you are based in the US, there is a distributor saving you the additional cost of international delivery.
 Also stocks a good range of all Metal Sounds instruments.

 How Many Notes on Spacedrum®?

-Spacedrum Evolution has between 6 and 13 notes dending on the scale while the Nitro version in nitrided steel has just 9 or 10 notes.
+Spacedrum Evolution has between 6 and 13 notes depending on the scale while the Nitro version in nitrided steel has just 9 or 10 notes.

 The chromatic scale Evolution is the model with 13 notes and the largest on the range.